Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 You group your audiences in different categories or lists and include/exclude them depending on the landing pages, durations, or downloads they’ve been taking action on.

-When those actions are taken, a new set of ads with new messaging are launched to get the visitor to take the next step in the conversion process, while excluding them from the old set of ads.
+A new set of ads with new messaging appear when those actions are taken.
+These ads get the visitor to take the next step in the conversion process, while excluding them from the old set of ads.

-Just like a regular Google Analytics goal funnel, you can use sequential retargeting to create more touch points and also learn where your bottlenecks are in the conversion process (to then fix them).
+Just like a regular Google Analytics goal funnel, you can use sequential retargeting to create more touch points.
+It also shows where your bottlenecks are in the conversion process so you can fix them.

-To give you some ideas of what your different ads could look like, take a peek at this example from Pagewiz:
+To see what your different ads could look like, take a peek at this example from Pagewiz:

 As you can see, the first ad is trying to get the sale as fast as possible.
 If that doesn’t happen within a certain amount of time, then the sequential ads are pushed live one by one.